NASDAQ: TLRY

 Distribution

-Our wellness sales consist of hemp and other hemp-based food products, which are sold to retailers, wholesalers, and direct to consumers.
+Our Wellness sales consist of hemp and other hemp-based food products, which are sold to retailers, wholesalers, and direct to consumers.
 We are a leading provider of hemp seeds and related food products that are sold in over 21,000 retail locations in the United States and Canada and available globally in 18 countries.

 Regulatory Environment